Sravyareddy04/Weather_Forecast_COD6087/README.md

 # Weather_Forecast_COD6087
-# Event Planner Web Application Documentation
+# Weather Forecast Web Application Documentation

 ## Introduction
 Welcome to the documentation for our Event Planner web application!
 This project aims to assist users in organizing and